 The status that a parser sets must be either succeeded.
-Status reason is used alongside status to tell you quickly the reason for the state of a transaction, and it will also be used in Hover's dashboard and exports to categorize transactions.
-It must be unique among all the parsers for a single action.
+Category is used alongside status to tell you quickly the reason for the state of a transaction, and it can also be used in Hover's dashboard and exports to categorize transactions.
+It must be unique among all parsers for a single action.

 You should generally not need to set a `pending` status, since this is the default.
 Only use this if you want to parse something out of a USSD message and then wait for another response. `Failed` should be used to watch for failure messages such as too low a balance to complete a transaction or an invalid recipient.
 You might then set status reason to "low-balance" and "invalid-recipient" respectively. `Succeeded` should be used to process confirmation messages.
 In this case the status reason might just be "confirmed".
 Since status reason must be unique across parsers within an action, if you have multiple confirmation possibilities, for example: multiple languages such as English and Swahili, then you could have "confirmed-en" and "confirmed-sw" to mark the different confirmation matches.

 Writing the regex